SiliconStreetDev1/abap-vdm-cds-diagram-ui/README.md

 ## What it is
 A Fiori application for visualizing SAP Virtual Data Models (VDM) / CDS Views.
 It turns complex Core Data Services (CDS) hierarchies into interactive, zoomable class diagrams.

 <img width="2113" height="1824" alt="Image" src="https://github.com/user-attachments/assets/4398560e-8ced-4463-8471-5f1ffe05b4a6" />

 ## Extra Wide Support
 <img width="7544" height="1546" alt="image" src="https://github.com/user-attachments/assets/175146f1-f759-4958-a3dd-46c355b6f0dd" />

-## Interactive Viewer Capabilities
-* **Fluid Panning:** Click and drag the canvas to move the diagram freely, allowing you to follow complex association paths across the VDM.
-* **Precision Zooming:** Support for mouse-wheel Zoom in or zoom out to see the entire landscape.
-* **Max Real Estate Mode:** A dedicated full-screen toggle
-* **Collapsible Workspace:** The integrated Splitter allows you to hide the configuration panel entirely, maximizing the horizontal drawing area.
-* **Smart Centering:** Diagrams are automatically scaled and centered upon generation to ensure immediate visibility of the root entity.

-## Architecture
-This is the **Frontend (UI)**.
-It requires the **Backend (ABAP)** component found here: [abap-vdm-cds-diagram](https://github.com/SiliconStreetDev1/abap-vdm-cds-diagram)

-## Backend & ABAP Cloud Limitations
-This UI reflects the capabilities of the connected ABAP backend.
-For details on **ABAP Cloud compatibility, limitations, and on‑premise differences**, please refer to the Backend documentation.
+---

-## Rendering Engines & External Dependencies
+## Rendering Engines
-This application utilizes three distinct visual engines to render CDS relationships:
+This application utilizes four distinct visual engines to render CDS relationships:

+* **Cytoscape.js [EXPERIMENTAL]:** A high-performance, interactive Canvas engine.
+It is built for discovery and "un-tangling" massive VDM models where standard SVG rendering becomes cluttered.
 * **Mermaid.js:** Renders locally in the browser.
 Best for quick, interactive web previews.
 * **Graphviz (WASM):** Executes via WebAssembly locally.
-Ideal for complex multi-edge routing.
+Ideal for complex multi-edge routing and structured ER layouts.
 > [!WARNING]
->* **PlantUML:** By default, this engine calls the public PlantUML server (`https://www.plantuml.com/plantuml/svg/`) to generate diagrams.
+>* **PlantUML:** By default, this engine calls the public PlantUML server (`https://www.plantuml.com/plantuml/svg/`).
->    * **Data Privacy Note:** Using the public server sends your CDS metadata (View names, fields, and associations) over the public internet.
+>    * **Data Privacy Note:** metadata is sent over the public internet.
->    * **Enterprise Recommendation:** For production use with sensitive SAP VDM data, it is highly recommended to host a local PlantUML server instance and update the `plantUmlServerUrl` in the `config.json` file to your internal endpoint.
+>    * **Enterprise Recommendation:** Host a local PlantUML instance and update `config.json`.

+---

+## [EXPERIMENTAL] Cytoscape Interactivity
+The Cytoscape engine transforms the diagram from a static map into a "Discovery Environment."

+### 1. Neighborhood Highlighting (Focus Mode)
+Tired of the "Spaghetti" effect?
+Click any Entity (Node) to instantly isolate its logic.
+* **The Effect:** Every unrelated table and association fades to **15% opacity**.
+* **The Focus:** The selected table and its direct neighborhood (Compositions and Associations) remain at **100% opacity**.
+* **Visual Pop:** Connected lines thicken and "glow" while maintaining their semantic ABAP colors (e.g., Green for Associations, Blue for Compositions).

+### 2. "Springs & Magnets" Physics (`cose`)
+Unlike static row-based layouts, Cytoscape treats the VDM as a physical system.
+* **Repulsion:** Nodes act like magnets, pushing each other away to prevent overlapping text.
+* **Elasticity:** Association lines act like springs, pulling related entities closer together.
+* **Live Untangling:** Moving the **Node Spacing** slider in the UI physically recalculates these forces in real-time, wiggling the graph into the most readable state.

+### 3. Smart Association Edge Labels
+To maximize space inside the entity boxes, association names (e.g., `_Items`) are moved onto the **Bezier curved lines** next to the cardinality.
+This eliminates redundancy and makes the data flow obvious at a glance.

+---

+## Viewer Capabilities
+* **Fluid Panning:** Click and drag the canvas to follow complex paths.
+* **Precision Zooming:** Support for high-res mouse-wheel zooming.
+* **Max Real Estate Mode:** A dedicated full-screen toggle for deep-dive sessions.
+* **Collapsible Workspace:** Hide the configuration panel to maximize the drawing area.
+* **Smart Centering:** Diagrams automatically scale and center upon generation.

+## Architecture
+This is the **Frontend (UI)**.
+It requires the **Backend (ABAP)** component found here: [abap-vdm-cds-diagram](https://github.com/SiliconStreetDev1/abap-vdm-cds-diagram)

 ## Configuration Overrides (`config.json`)
-The application supports an optional configuration file to manage external endpoints, CDN paths, and performance limits without modifying the source code.
-This file is ignored by Git to ensure your local environment settings are preserved during updates.

-### Setting up Overrides:
+Manage external endpoints, CDN paths, and performance limits.
-1. Locate `webapp/config.sample.json` in the project root.
+1. Locate `webapp/config.sample.json`.
-2. Copy and rename this file to `webapp/config.json`.
+2. Copy and rename to `webapp/config.json`.
-3. Modify the values to suit your landscape (e.g., internal CDNs or private PlantUML servers).
+3. Modify values for your specific landscape.

-The rendering engine will automatically detect this file at runtime, deep-merging your overrides with the hardcoded enterprise defaults.

-## Why use it
-* **Visualizes Relationships:** Maps Associations, Compositions, and Inheritances.
-* **Metadata Control:** Toggles Keys, Fields, and Data Sources on or off.
-* **Interactive Navigation:** Smooth pan-and-zoom controls for exploring large hierarchies.
-* **Three Rendering Engines:** Supports Mermaid.js, Graphviz (WASM), and PlantUML.
-* **Export:** Downloads high-resolution SVG files for technical documentation.
-* **Search:** Integrated CDS View search capabilities.
+---

 ## Setup
 1. **Install:** `npm install`
-2.  **Configure Environment:** Add your internal SAP IP in `ui5.yaml` or `ui5-local.yaml`.
+2. **Configure Environment:** Add your internal SAP IP in `ui5.yaml`.
-3.  **Local Settings:** Copy `webapp/config.sample.json` to `webapp/config.json` and update URLs if required.
-4.  **Run:** `npm start`
+3. **Run:** `npm start`
-5.  **Deploy:** `npm run deploy`
+4. **Deploy:** `npm run deploy`

 ## Licensing
 © 2026 Silicon Street Limited.
 All Rights Reserved.

 Usage Terms:

-* **INTERNAL USE:** Permission is granted to use this code for internal business documentation purposes within a single organization at no cost.
+* **INTERNAL USE:** Permission is granted for internal business documentation within a single organization at no cost.
-* **NON-REDISTRIBUTION:** You may NOT redistribute, sell, or include this source code (or derivatives thereof) in any commercial software, package, or library.
+* **NON-REDISTRIBUTION:** You may NOT redistribute, sell, or include this source code in commercial packages.
-* **PAID SERVICES:** Use of this code to provide paid consulting or documentation services to third parties requires a Commercial License.
+* **PAID SERVICES:** Use of this code for paid consulting requires a Commercial License.
-* **MODIFICATIONS:** Any modifications remain subject to this license.
-* **DISCLAIMER:** THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
-IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY ARISING FROM THE USE OF THE SOFTWARE.

 **FOR COMMERCIAL LICENSING INQUIRIES:** contact@siliconst.co.nz